flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 Numerous improvements have been made to this system over the years that enhance the pilot interface and decrease non-optimal pilot handling of advisories from TCAS.
 The FlyByWire A32NX uses the AP/FD TCAS mode function developed by Airbus.

-There are two typical procedures pilots will encounter when TCAS detects an intruder in the flight path of the aircraft.
+There are two types of advisories pilots will encounter when TCAS detects an intruder in the flight path of the aircraft.

 - [Traffic Advisory (TA)](#traffic-advisory): Potential threats to monitor
 - [Resolution Advisory (RA)](#resolution-advisory): Collision threats that require intervention